Hooker is Professor of Operations Research and T. Jerome Holleran

 He is a pioneer in the integration of optimization

-SCIP.
+solver SCIP.
 Professor Hooker also introduced logic-based Benders

-decomposition, which is based on a concept of inference
+decomposition (1995, 2000), which is based on a concept of inference

 duality.
 It can reduce solution times by orders of magnitude and has

 this line of research.

 Hooker’s interests in business ethics and cross-cultural management are reflected

-books Business Ethics as Rational Choice, Working across Cultures, and Taking Ethics Seriously
+books Business Ethics as Rational Choice, Working across Cultures, and Taking Ethics Seriously.

-(forthcoming).

 He is founding editor-in-chief of the Journal of Business Ethics Education

 and co-organized four conferences on international corporate responsibility.

 He has lived and worked in Australia, Brazil, China, Denmark, India, Qatar,

 Turkey, the United Kingdom, the United States, and Zimbabwe, and has

 extensive experience in Germany and Mexico.
 In addition, he has written

 a number of musical compositions for piano, chamber groups, and chorus.

 Hooker received a Distinguished Academic Leadership Award in 2001 for his

-direction and reorganization of the Tepper School's undergraduate business
+direction and reorganization of the Tepper School's

-Classroom Award in 2016.
+in the Classroom Award in 2016.